The Mission of the Treatment Committee is to:

 - Helping to arrange "Bridging the Gap" contacts.

 - Arranging temporary AA contacts when someone leaves a facility.

 - Replying to email from people reaching out for help.

-Contact the Treatment Committee Chair by using the form on this page.
+Send an email to the Treatment Facilities Chair by using the form on the website Contact Us page.